This is an EU funded project under Framework 5 Growth Programme (contract GRD2-2001-50055) which runs from 2001-2005.

 can be broken down according to the sub-tasks associated with Workpackage 2.

-|UOG, in collaboration with the end-users, defined in detail the modifications required in the software to allow it to accommodate smoke and dynamic motions and to streamline the process of input and output of
+|UOG, in collaboration with the end-users, defined in detail the modifications required in the software to allow it to accommodate smoke and dynamic motions and to streamline the process of input and output of data.

-discretized data from SMARTFIRE and constructed the zone input required by maritimeEXODUS.
+|A Volume Averaging module was created by UOG, which took 3D discretized data from SMARTFIRE and constructed the zone input required by maritimeEXODUS.